provectus/internship/devops/05 - ci-cd/README.md

 * Git 2.28 or greater

-## Вопросы
+## Questions

-1 Что такое gitflow и его разновидности?
+1 What is git flow and its variations?

-2 Что такое Continuous integration ?
+2 What is Continuous integration ?

-3 Что такое Continuous deployment ?
+3 What is Continuous deployment?

-4 Какие виды deployment можете назвать и дать их описание ?
+4 what types of deployment can you name and describe ?
 (Green-blue, etc.)

-5 Какие виды тестирования вы знаете? В чем их суть?
+5 What types of testing do you know?
+What are they?

-`*` 6 Опишите как код с компьютера разработчика доходит до production окружения? Какие этапы вы бы настроили?
+`*` 6 Describe how the code from the developer's computer reaches the production environment?
+What stages would you set up?

-## Задания
+## Tasks

-* register or login to https://circleci.com/
+* login with your github account to https://circleci.com/

-* create pipeline for:
+* in .circleci/config.yaml create pipeline for:

  * build you [dockerfile](../02%20-%20dockerfile/Dockerfile) with new version tag and store in into registry (dockerhub or smth else with public access)

  `*` update you [docker-compose](../03%20-%20docker-compose/example/docker-compose.yaml) to new tag and create new release with changelog

- `*` update you helm charts and umbrella helm chart, redeploy umbrella helm chart to minikube
+ `*` update you helm charts and umbrella helm chart, create release in your repository, download release and redeploy umbrella helm chart to minikube for test